What to look for so you have an amazing experience

-Perhaps you’ve been thinking about doing a multi-sport trip for a while, but when you start looking at options, it seems overwhelming.
+Have you’ve been thinking about doing a multi-sport trip, but when you start looking at options, it seems overwhelming?

 Multi-sport adventure trips have become increasingly popular and accessible for more people, including multi-generation groups from kids to grandparents.

-I love multi-sport trips because they give me a chance to experience a location’s beauty and culture, while engaging all of my senses as I interact with the environment.
+I love multi-sport trips because they give me a chance to experience a location’s beauty and culture, while engaging all of my senses as I get up close and personal with the environment.

 You definitely don’t need to be a super-athlete to enjoy a trip that involves several hours a day of physical activities.
+If you’re not sure about what to do to get ready, check out my article on Preparing for your first multi-sport adventure.
 The first step is to pick a trip that’s right for you and your fellow travelers.